-You’ve heard about the challenging length of the exam, but how long is each MCAT section, how much time can you afford to spend on each question, and how long will you be taking the test for from start to finish?
-This blog provides a detailed look at how long the MCAT is, including a thorough section-by-section breakdown.
+You’ve heard about the challenging length of the exam, but how long is each MCAT section, how much time can you afford to spend on each question, and how long will it take you to complete the test from start to finish?
+This article provides a detailed look at how long the MCAT is, including a thorough section-by-section breakdown.

-To get a , you will need a solid knowledge base in these content areas, but the MCAT is about much more than just memorization.
-According to the AAMC, in addition to testing your content knowledge, the MCAT will also test your understanding of basic research methods, statistics, concepts, and will require you to demonstrate scientific inquiry and reasoning skills.
-Each section of the MCAT is passage-based and tests for a deep understanding of the mechanisms behind the facts you have learned, an understanding of the psychosocial complexities of your future patients, and your ability to pull relevant information from a list of data.
+To get a , you will need a solid knowledge base in these content areas, but remember that the key to succeeding on the MCAT is not memorization.
+According to the , in addition to testing your content knowledge, the MCAT will also test your understanding of basic research methods, statistics, and concepts and will require you to demonstrate scientific inquiry and reasoning skills.
+Each section of the MCAT is passage-based and tests for a deep understanding of the mechanisms behind the content you have learned and the psychosocial complexities of your future patients, as well as your ability to pull relevant information from a list of data.

 Here is a breakdown of the academic disciplines included in each MCAT section:

 Biological and Biochemical Foundations of Living Systems (BBLS)